Cold seep: Japan

 Deep sea communities around Japan are mainly researched by Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
-DSV Shinkai 6500, Kaikō and other groups have discovered many sites.
+DSV Shinkai 6500, Kaikō, and other groups have discovered many sites.

 Methane seep communities in Japan are distributed along plate convergence areas because of the accompanying tectonic activity.
-Many seeps have been found in the Japan Trench, Nankai Trough, Ryukyu Trench, Sagami Bay and Suruga Bay, and the Sea of Japan.
+Many seeps have been found in the Japan Trench, Nankai Trough, Ryukyu Trench, Sagami Bay, Suruga Bay, and the Sea of Japan.

-Members of cold seep communities are similar to other regions in terms of family or genus, such as Polycheata; Lamellibrachia, Bivalavia; Solemyidae, Bathymodiolus in Mytilidae, Thyasiridae, Calyptogena in Vesicomyidae and so forth.
-Many of species in cold seeps of Japan are endemic.
+Members of cold seep communities are similar to other regions in terms of family or genus, such as Polycheata, Lamellibrachia, Bivalavia, Solemyidae, Bathymodiolus in Mytilidae, Thyasiridae, Calyptogena in Vesicomyidae, and so forth.
+Many of the species in Japan's cold seeps are endemic.

 In Kagoshima Bay, there are methane gas seepages called "tagiri" (boiling).
 Lamellibrachia satsuma live around there.
-The depth of this site is only 80 m, which is the shallowest point Siboglinidae living.
-L. satsuma may be kept in an aquarium for a long period in 1 atm.
+The depth of this site is only 80 m, which is the shallowest point where Siboglinidae are known to live.
+L. satsuma may be kept in an aquarium for a long period at 1 atm.
 Two aquariums in Japan are keeping and displaying L. satsuma.
 An observation method to introduce it into a transparent vinyl tube is being developed.

 DSV Shinkai 6500 discovered vesicomyid clam communities in the Southern Mariana Forearc.
-They depend on methane which originates in serpentinite.
+They depend on methane, which originates in serpentinite.
 Other chemosynthetic communities would depend on hydrocarbon origins organic substance in crust, but these communities depend on methane originating from inorganic substances from the mantle.

-In 2011, was performed around the Japan Trench which is epicenter of Tōhoku earthquake.
-There are cracks, methane seepages and bacterial mats which were probably created by the earthquake.
+In 2011, the area around the Japan Trench suffered from the Tōhoku earthquake.
+There are cracks, methane seepages, and bacterial mats which were probably created by the earthquake.

 New Zealand

 Off the mainland coast of New Zealand, shelf-edge instability is enhanced in some locations by cold seeps of methane-rich fluids that likewise support chemosynthetic faunas and carbonate concretions.
-Dominant animals are tube worms of the family Siboglinidae and bivalves of families Vesicomyidae and Mytilidae (Bathymodiolus).
+Dominant animals are tubeworms of the family Siboglinidae and bivalves of families Vesicomyidae and Mytilidae (Bathymodiolus).
 Many of its species appear to be endemic.
-Deep bottom trawling has severely damaged cold seep communities and those ecosystems are threatened.
-Depths down to 2,000 m including cold seeps belongs among as-yet-unmapped topographic and chemical complexity of habitats.
-The scale of new-species discovery in these poorly studied or unexplored ecosystems is likely to be high.
+Deep bottom trawling has severely damaged cold seep communities, and those ecosystems are threatened.
+Cold seeps are found at depths down to 2,000 m, and the topographic and chemical complexity of the habitats are not yet mapped.
+The scale of new-species discovery in these poorly-studied or unexplored ecosystems is likely to be high.